ceciliabinck/cook-with-me/README.md

     **Solution**: I changed the title in the header from Document to Cook with me.
     - **Issue 2**: Make use of some more headings to make more important elements to stand out.
     **Solution**: I played around with putting headers in different parts of the cards.
 I ended up putting the card titles in a h5 and on the recipe.html I put the middle section in H4 to make it look more important.

+# Bugs in development

+## Resolved Bugs

+- Bug 1
+**Problem**: Profile page doesn't load, it gives a NoneType error **Solution**: I gave my parameter and var the same name and that turned out to give the error.
+After correcting this my profile was shown but instead of the username, it was displaying the password.
+Turns out that I made a mistake in my login route.
+After checking the password it should match up the correct username but instead of a username, I wrote password.
+When I corrected this mistake the profile page showed the correct username.

+- Bug 2
+**Problem**: MongoDb is not inserting the name of the cookbook, it inserted null.
+**Solution**: The name in the registration form and in the insert route was not the same.
+So when I made them match the correct name of the cookbook was inserted in MongoDB.

+- Bug 3
 **Problem**: Second select field doesn't show in edit_recipe- or add_recipe.html.
 **Solution**: I reused the code of my first select field but I did it t get_recipes- instead of add_recipes route.
 Correcting this made the second select field only work at the add_recipe.html.
 Ather writing this made me look at the edit_recipe route and saw I had to copy the code here too and this made it work on the edit_recipe.html as well.